alishams21/lineagentic/README.md

 ## Lineagentic

-Lineagentic is an agentic ai solution for extracting data lineage across diverse types of data processing scripts.
+Lineagentic is an agentic ai solution for building end-to-end data lineage across diverse types of data processing scripts.

 ### Features